kchu25/blockchains/blog/desci/ex_platform.md

 ## The Citation Problem: What If Scientists Don't Link Back?

+*The referral economy sounds great, but what prevents scientists from ignoring attribution?
+This is where blockchain architecture actually helps.*

-> **You're hitting on the core weakness: voluntary attribution doesn't work.
+> **The core weakness of any attribution system: voluntary attribution doesn't work.
 Scientists forget, omit, or deliberately don't cite things all the time.**
 >
 > **But here's where blockchain actually helps—you can make attribution automatic and unavoidable:**
 >